Gary Bettman: Public perception

 Bettman's controversial decisions, as well as presiding over three labor stoppages, have made him unpopular among many NHL fans.
 He is regularly booed in various arenas around the league, ranging from his appearances at the yearly NHL Entry Draft to his annual presentation of the Stanley Cup to the league champions at the end of the playoffs.
 When asked if the booing ever bothers him, Bettman said, "Not doing this job, no. You're always going to have critics.
 What I've always told people: If I take the ice and it's completely silent, then I'll know I'm in trouble."

 In another interview, he replied that he says to himself, "You know what, [the fans] got an opinion.
 We may not agree on everything, but they care, and I'll take that."
 Still, writers such as Adam Proteau of The Hockey News and James O'Brien of NBC Sports' Pro Hockey Talk have advocated that someone else should hand out the Cup instead of Bettman so that the incessant booing does not spoil the ceremony.
 In 2013, the sports blog Grantland stated that Bettman's Cup presentations have "evolved into one of the most awkward traditions in all of sports".

 Playing upon those perceptions, 2006 Canadian movie Bon Cop, Bad Cop cast Rick Howland as "Harry Buttman", a Gary Bettman parody, a hockey league commissioner who wants to move Montreal's hockey team to Houston.

 In April 2017, Bettman announced that the NHL would not be taking part in the 2018 Winter Olympics, a decision that was confirmed in November 2017 and was widely unpopular among players.

+In 2023, he was briefly portrayed by Canadian actor Mark Critch in the film Blackberry.